 The oplog (operations log) is a special capped collection that keeps a rolling record of all operations that modify the data stored in your databases.
 MongoDB applies database operations on the primary and then records the operations on the primary’s oplog.
 The secondary members then copy and apply these operations in an asynchronous process.
-All replica set members contain a copy of the oplog, allowing them to maintain the current state of the database.
+All replica set members contain a copy of the oplog, in the local.oplog.rs collection, which allows them to maintain the current state of the database.

 To facilitate replication, all replica set members send heartbeats (pings) to all other members.
 Any member can import oplog entries from any other member.

 Whether applied once or multiple times to the target dataset, each operation in the oplog produces the same results, i.e. each operation in the oplog is idempotent.
 For proper replication operations, entries in the oplog must be idempotent: